QGIS

+QGIS is a geographic information system (GIS) software that is free and open-source.
+QGIS supports Windows, macOS, and Linux.
+It supports viewing, editing, printing, and analysis of geospatial data in a range of data formats.
+Its name comes from an abbreviation of its previous name, Quantum GIS.

 Functionality

 QGIS functions as geographic information system (GIS) software, allowing users to analyze and edit spatial information, in addition to composing and exporting graphical maps.
-QGIS supports raster, vector and mesh layers.
+QGIS supports raster, vector, mesh, and point cloud layers.
 Vector data is stored as either point, line, or polygon features.
 Multiple formats of raster images are supported, and the software can georeference images.

 QGIS supports shapefiles, personal geodatabases, dxf, MapInfo, PostGIS, and other industry-standard formats.
 Web services, including Web Map Service and Web Feature Service, are also supported to allow use of data from external sources.

-QGIS integrates with other open-source GIS packages, including PostGIS, GRASS GIS, and MapServer.
+QGIS integrates with other open-source GIS packages, including PostGIS, GRASS GIS, SAGA GIS, and MapServer.
 Plugins written in Python or C++ extend QGIS's capabilities.
 Plugins can geocode using the Google Geocoding API, perform geoprocessing functions similar to those of the standard tools found in ArcGIS, and interface with PostgreSQL/PostGIS, SpatiaLite and MySQL databases.

-QGIS can also be used with SAGA GIS and Kosmo.
+QGIS is built on top of, and standard installs include, broadly-used open-source GIS format and projection conversion libraries GDAL and proj.

 Development

-Gary Sherman began development of Quantum GIS in early 2002, and it became an incubator project of the Open Source Geospatial Foundation in 2007.
+Gary Sherman began the development of Quantum GIS in early 2002, and it became an incubator project of the Open Source Geospatial Foundation in 2007.
 Version 1.0 was released in January 2009.

-In 2013, along with release of version 2.0 the name was officially changed from Quantum GIS to QGIS to avoid confusion as both names had been used in parallel.)
+In 2013, along with release of version 2.0 the name was officially changed from Quantum GIS to QGIS to avoid confusion as both names had been used in parallel.

 Written mainly in C++, QGIS makes extensive use of the Qt library.
 In addition to Qt, required dependencies of QGIS include GEOS and SQLite.
 GDAL, GRASS GIS, PostGIS, and PostgreSQL are also recommended, as they provide access to additional data formats.